BogdanovI/speech_to_text_bot/README.md

 ```

 ## Docker
-In the repository provide Docker file with all dependencies
+In the repository provide Docker file with all dependencies.

 ## Contributing